 While osteosarcoma frequently starts in a particular bone, it can potentially move to other sites in the body, such as the lungs and other bones.
 This movement, known as metastasis, often makes the disease more difficult to treat.

-A type of childhood cancer, osteosarcoma is commonly found in children and adolescents.
+A type of childhood cancer, osteosarcoma is commonly found in children children, teens, and young adults between the ages of 10 and 30.
 Patients who are 10-20 years of age account for 60% of osteosarcoma cases.

 What are the signs and symptoms of osteosarcoma?

 - Swelling of the bone that can cause persistent pain

 - Bone fracture that can happen all of a sudden or after minor bumps